Contacting your utilities company

 Note that the ACAT cannot consider complaints against telecommunications utilities such as Telstra, Optus or Transact.
 These complaints should be directed to the Telecommunications Industry Ombudsman on 1800 062 058.

-Energy efficiency information and referrals
+Energy efficiency information, referrals and Resources

 There are a number of programs in the ACT designed to provide people with information and education about energy efficiency.
 Some of these programs provide home energy audits which may assist you to discover ways you can save energy and keep your utilities bills down.